ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 transition as most programs written today can be unambiguously inferred.

 The meaning of ``(->)`` depends on the context in which it is written.
 Below is a list of the different contexts with examples.
+Some of these are a result of a *defaulting* mechanism, and some are *hard rules*.
+The first category can be overridden with an appropriate annotation, but the second can not.
+The defaulting mechanism first invents a unification variable for the matchability, and only applies the defaulting rule here when the variable remains unconstrained after constraint solving.

 Data types
 ##########